Weighted noncommutative regular projective curves: Basic concepts

 The special cases we are interested in are $\Pi(L,\sigma_x)$ with $L$ the structure sheaf and $\sigma_x\colon\Hh\ra\Hh$ a Picard-shift.
-The homogeneous element $\pi_x$ from~\eqref{eq:S-universal-L} is central, \cite[Lem.~1.7.1]{kussin:2009}.
+Then the homogeneous element $\pi_x$ from~\eqref{eq:S-universal-L} is central, \cite[Lem.~1.7.1]{kussin:2009}.
 We denote the (homogeneous) ideal of $\Pi(L,\sigma_x)$ generated by $\pi_x$ by $P_x$.
 We will later see that $P_x$ is a homogeneous prime ideal.
-Whereas in~\cite{kussin:2009}, \cite{kussin:2008} we fixed one autoequivalence $\sigma$ (with additional good properties) and one coordinate algebra $\Pi(L,\sigma)$ for $\Hh$, we will in this paper for every point $x$ make use of its ``own'' orbit algebra $\Pi(L,\sigma_x)$ for the investigation of the numbers $e(x)$, $e^{\ast}(x)$ and $e_{\tau}(x)$. \end{numb} \begin{numb}[PI-degree] We will make use of some ring-theoretic tools like the polynomial identity (PI) degree.
-If $R$ is a ring (always assumed to be associative and with identity), we denote by $Z(R)$ its centre.
-If $D$ is a skew field which is of finite dimension over its centre, then the PI-degree of $D$ equals the square root of this dimension, \cite[Thm.~1.5.23]{rowen:1980}.
-If $R$ is a PI-ring without zero-divisors, then Posner's theorem~\cite[Thm.~7]{amitsur:1967} tells us that the PI-degree of $R$ equals the PI-degree of its quotient division ring. \end{numb} By $\mod(R)$ we denote the category of finitely presented (right) $R$-modules, by $\mod_0(R)$ the full subcategory of the modules of finite length.
+Whereas in~\cite{kussin:2009}, \cite{kussin:2008} we fixed one autoequivalence $\sigma$ (with additional good properties) and one coordinate algebra $\Pi(L,\sigma)$ for $\Hh$, we will in this paper for every point $x$ make use of its ``own'' orbit algebra $\Pi(L,\sigma_x)$ in order to investigate the numbers $e(x)$, $e^{\ast}(x)$ and $e_{\tau}(x)$. \end{numb} \begin{numb}[PI-degree] We will make use (in Section~\ref{sec:local-global-principle}) of some ring-theoretic tools like the polynomial identity (PI) degree.
+We will never use the original definition.
+Instead in our special situation we could take the following two properties~(i) and~(ii) as an equivalent definition for the PI-degree.
+If $R$ is a ring (always assumed to be associative and with identity) we denote by $Z(R)$ its centre. \begin{enumerate} \item[(i)] If $D$ is a skew field which is of finite dimension over its centre, then the PI-degree of $D$ equals the square root of this dimension, \cite[Thm.~1.5.23]{rowen:1980}.
+Moreover, the PI-degree of the matrix ring $\matring_n(D)$ is $n$ times the PI-degree of $D$, \cite[1.5.16]{rowen:1980}. \item[(ii)] If $R$ is a noetherian domain, so that its quotient division ring $Q(R)$ is of finite dimension over its centre, then Posner's theorem~\cite[Thm.~7]{amitsur:1967} tells us that the PI-degree of $R$ equals the PI-degree of $Q(R)$. \end{enumerate} \end{numb} By $\mod(R)$ we denote the category of finitely presented (right) $R$-modules, by $\mod_0(R)$ the full subcategory of the modules of finite length.
 Usually, finite length is equivalent to finite dimension over the base-field $k$.